khirendra03/Font-modules/Modules/Mundial/mundial.md

 Mundial Sans Serif Font Family translates as “Worldwide”, this name is a statement: the idea of synthesizing characteristics from different traditions in a single typographic style.

 Changelog:
+### 2023.06.10
+- adding support for magisk 26
+- updating module to latest OMF
 ### 2023.01.30
 - adding OTL feature
 - adding inmodule updator and changelog